dch/couchdb-launchpad/share/doc/src/couchapp/ddocs.rst

     return true; // passed!
   }

-Filter functions must return ``true`` in fact if document passed all defined rules.
-Now, if you apply this function to changes feed it will emit only changes about "new mails"::
+Filter functions must return ``true`` if a document passed all defined rules.
+Now, if you apply this function to the changes feed it will emit only changes about "new mails"::

     GET /somedatabase/_changes?filter=mailbox/new_mail HTTP/1.1